MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/The Web and Human Interaction.md

 ### Web Servers

-- Web servers are programs that accept requests from browsers via a network connection and return content, such as HTML pages or other data.
+- Web servers are programs that accept requests from browsers via a network connection and return content, such as HTML pages or other [[data]].
 This process involves an HTTP request from the browser, which the server responds to by sending the requested content back to the browser.

 ### Web Content Management